babel/babel/doc/design/monorepo.md

  * Easy to coordinate changes across modules.
  * Single place to report issues.
  * Easier to setup a development environment.
- * Tests across modules are ran together which finds bugs that touch multiple modules easier.
+ * Tests across modules are run together which finds bugs that touch multiple modules easier.

 **Cons:**